Honors Requirements

 1. at least one senior-level theory course.

 2. the Capstone Seminar.
-Honor’s students participate fully in the senior, capstone seminar.
+Honor’s students participate fully in the senior capstone seminar, and the honors thesis meets the requirements of the senior capstone paper.

 3. any courses that the anthropology faculty deems appropriate for the student’s particular project.
-These may include courses outside the department in addition to the ten required classes inside the department.
+These may include courses outside the department in addition to the nine required courses for the major.

 III.
 Application Procedure and Timetable: